journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 - create a **release** on Github, calling it 'copyedited'
 - upload the PDF as the final copyedited file back into OJS

-## Wrap-up
-- Check the article metadata for funding information, and cross-check with the manuscript (acknowledgements, title page, footnote) - fill in if necessary
-- Cross-check Keywords with any keywords given in the manuscript

 ## Finish this step
 Go to [Copyediting and Production](Copyediting_and_production.md).